Ynon Kreiz: Mattel

-In April 2018, Kreiz became CEO of Mattel, replacing Margo Georgiadis, after a year of continued weak sales.
-Kreiz became board chairman in May 2018.
+In April 2018, Kreiz became CEO of Mattel, replacing Margo Georgiadis.
+Kreiz became chairman of the board in May 2018.
 In 2021, under Kreiz's leadership, Mattel's net sales were up 19% and its operating income was up 95% vs. the prior year - Mattel's highest annual growth rate in the last decade.
+In 2024, the company received an investment grade rating from the three major credit rating firms, and, in 2023, it was named the #1 toy company in the U.S. for the 30th consecutive year.